hgb-bin-proteomics/python_template/README.md

 # Template Repository for Python Scripts

-A template repository for linting, testing and GUI building for python scripts.
+A template repository for linting, testing, GUI building and dockerizing python scripts.

 ## Checklist